B2B keyword research is broken. Here’s how I plan to fix it.

 For searches on B2B software solutions (like “software testing tools”), it’s not always clear which is more likely to rank — a blog listicle or a feature page — until you check the SERP.

-Using generative AI, ContentSage evaluates the SERPs for you so it can indicate for each keyword cluster it outputs the specific kind of content you should create to improve your chances of ranking success.
+Using generative AI, ContentSage evaluates the SERPs for you so it can indicate for each keyword the specific kind of content you should create to improve your chances of ranking success.

 Less time, less pain, more relevant keyword results

-It used to take me 15+ hours to do keyword research for a new client.
+It used to take me 15+ hours to do comprehensive keyword research for a new client.

 Now I spend a fraction of the time and I have a list of things I’m very happy I don’t have to do any more:

-With the inverse keyword research approach and automated processes in ContentSage, I can create a comprehensive, data-driven content plan for a B2B client in less than 30 minutes.
-(And sometimes less than 10.)
+With the inverse keyword research technology and automated processes in ContentSage, I can create a comprehensive, data-driven content plan for a B2B client in less than 30 minutes.

 If this new approach to B2B keyword research sounds good to you, sign up for the ContentSage waitlist at https://contentsage.ai/.